emcoglab/ldm-query/README.md

 Downloading and installation
 ----------------------------

 You should use Git to clone the package.
-First make sure you have [Git intalled][0], and you have access to the repository on Github.
+First make sure you have [Git intalled][git-download], and you have access to the repository on Github.
 (Ask me for access if you don't have it.)
+You may also have to [create and authorise an ssh key][github-ssh] for your Github account.
 Then, in a command line, run:

 	git clone --recurse-submodules git@github.com:emcoglab/ldm-query.git